tum-i4/rustyrts/README.md

 ## Dynamic
 Dynamic RustyRTS collects traces containing the names of all functions that are called during the execution of a test.
 Some helper functions and global variables are used to obtain those traces:
-- a `static HashSet<(&'static str, ..)>` for collecting names of traced functions
+- a lock-free linked list (using nodes *compiled into the binary as static variables*) for collecting names of traced functions (technically a set, since every node can appear at most once)
 - `trace(input: &'static str, ..)` is used to append `input` to the hash set
-- `pre_test()` which initializes the hash set
+- `pre_test()` which clears the list
-- `post_test(test_name: &str)` which writes the content of the hash set, i.e. the traces to a file identified by the name of the test, where the traces can be inspected in the subsequent run
+- `post_test(test_name: &str)` which writes the content of the list, i.e. the traces to a file identified by the name of the test, where the traces can be inspected in the subsequent run

 Further, on unix-like systems only:
-- `pre_main()` which initializes the hash set, in case this has not already been done
-- `post_main()` which appends the content of the hash set to a file identified by the `ppid` of the currently running process
+- `post_main()` which appends the content of the list to a file identified by the `ppid` of the currently running process
 - in both `post_test(test_name: &str)` and `post_main()` traces in files identified by the `pid` of the process (i.e. the `ppid` of any forked process), are appended to the hash set before exporting the traces

 During compilation, the MIR is modified, automatically generating MIR code that does not reflect in source code.
 Dynamic RustyRTS injects function calls into certain MIR `Body`s: